-7 Salad Toppings to Turn Salad into Dinner
+7 Quick Toppings That Turn Salad into Dinner

 We had a very basic salad two nights ago — baby red-leaf lettuce, cherry tomatoes, chives, and some canned white beans — and the beans made all the difference.
 It was a side-salad-turned-filling-dinner once they were added.
 This main course salad with beans and basil would be good, even without the grilled sausage.

 We’re not talking one of our grain salads that are primarily couscous, spelt, farro, and the like, with vegetables thrown in.
 This is a lettuce-heavy salad with some grains tossed in as an accompaniment, like in our rice and mixed greens salad with dates, cashews, and chickpeas.

 This pantry staple is a no-cook option that’s quick, versatile, and loaded with protein.
 Toss is into your next simple green salad when you want a bit more oomph.

 4. A Hard- or Soft-Boiled Egg

 Again, easy and versatile.
 We can’t imagine many basic salads that wouldn’t mesh well with an egg, and if you make a batch of hard-boiled eggs at the beginning of the week, you’ve got breakfast, snacks, and salad additions ready to go.

 If you have some pasta (cheese-filled or otherwise) left over from another meal, toss it with your lettuce, vegetables, and a vinaigrette.